 The opposite cliff is a great place for wave watching……

-Los Hervideros is also the perfect place to watch a sunset and you’ll probably have the place the yourself as an added bonus.
+Los Hervideros is also the perfect place to watch a sunset and you’ll probably have the place to yourself as an added bonus.

 Playa de Montana Bermeja